MMPhysVideo: Physically Plausible Video Generation Through Joint RGB-Perception Modeling: Method

 \subsubsection{Data Curation}

-Given a large-scale text-video dataset (we adopt OpenVidHD-0.4M~\citep{openvid} in this work, which is widely utilized for post-tuning), MMPhysPipe first employs a lightweight Video Quality Assessment (VQA) model from~\citep{koala} to efficiently filter out low-quality samples, such as freeze-frame or overexposed videos.
+Given a large-scale text-video dataset~\cite{openvid}, MMPhysPipe first employs a lightweight Video Quality Assessment (VQA) model~\cite{koala} to efficiently filter out low-quality samples, such as freeze-frame or overexposed videos.
 The VQA model provides an initial holistic score for each video by integrating multiple dimensions, including dynamics, aesthetics, and clarity.